Relay.app vs. Claude Cowork: one is a cloud-based workflow automation platform, the other is an AI desktop agent. Here's when to use each in 2026.

 There are three things that make Claude Cowork awesome relative to just using the Claude chatbot:

-1. You can delegate larger tasks to it and it will break them down into steps and work as long as it needs to achieve its goal.
+You can delegate larger, multi-step tasks to it and it will break them down, spin up sub-agents, and work as long as it needs to achieve its goal.

-2. Claude Cowork can directly edit and create files on your local machine.
+Claude Cowork can directly read and write files on your local machine, organize folders, build spreadsheets, and create presentations.

 I love Claude Cowork and I use it every day for things like filling out tedious online forms, tracking content on social media, and more.
-So is Claude Cowork the only AI agent tool you need?
+Anthropic has shipped a ton of updates in 2026, including scheduled recurring tasks, a plugin marketplace, Dispatch (so you can trigger tasks from your phone), and Routines for cloud-hosted automation.
+So is Claude Cowork the only AI tool you need?
 Not quite.

 That's where Relay.app comes in.
-It's an AI workflow tool that runs 24/7, triggers automatically when it has work to do, and takes care of your important business processes in a predictable reliable way.
+It's an AI workflow automation platform that runs 24/7 in the cloud, triggers automatically when it has work to do, and takes care of your important business processes in a predictable, reliable way.

 So back to the original question: should you use Claude Cowork or Relay.app?
 The answer is both.